angx-system/angeliax/SCHEMA.md

 The retired signal accepts one optional field: `successor_node_id` — the node ID of the provision that continues what this node provided.
 The link is one-way and part of the permanent record.

-A commons learning signal documents a method for sustaining or improving the provision itself — not the surplus being given.
-It teaches another steward how to keep a similar commitment running — the same function an operational learning signal serves for a technical build.
-Nothing here describes what is available to take.
-No signal type in either log records need, request, or availability for the taking.
-Matching tools such as angx-reader operate strictly method-to-method — a failure paired only with a learning signal, never with another node's surplus.
-ANGX makes standing provisions durably visible.
-It does not move, broker, reserve, or route them.
+A commons learning signal documents a method for sustaining the provision itself — not the surplus being given.
+Matching operates method-to-method only; a failure pairs with a learning signal, never with another node's surplus.

 ---